lauriii/canvas/ui/README.md

 To mitigate potential issues such as flakiness and to ensure our tests reflect actual user interactions as closely as possible we adhere to the following best practices:

 1. **Avoid Direct DOM Manipulation:** We use [`@testing-library/cypress`](https://testing-library.com/docs/cypress-testing-library/intro) to interact with the DOM in a way that reflects user interactions.
 This means avoiding direct `querySelector` calls and instead using methods like `findByRole`, `findByText`, etc.
-2. **ESLint Rules:** We enforce `eslint-plugin-testing-library` rules to ensure tests are written in a maintainable and user-centric manner.
+2. **ESLint Rules:** We enforce `eslint-plugin-testing-library` and `eslint-plugin-cypress` rules to ensure tests are written in a maintainable and user-centric manner.
 3. **Centralize repeated actions:** In e2e test in particular, where possible, testing actions (such as logging in) should be centralized in a commands file in the `cypress/support/` directory.

 Further documentation on best practices for writing Cypress tests can be found in the [Cypress documentation](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress) and [Testing Library Guiding Principles](https://testing-library.com/docs/guiding-principles).